White: a multi-faceted colour

 Alpine white is a slightly warmer shade of white specially designed for bathrooms, which is why it is sometimes also known as sanitary white.
 It was defined in 1987 by the European Fachverband für Sanitär-Keramische Industrie (professional association for the sanitary ceramic industry).
-It corresponds to the established RAL colour “signal white” and is seen as very neutral.
+It is considered very neutral.
 Alpine white is intended to ensure a fresh feeling in the bathroom while creating a greater sense of space and light.
 The colour also represents hygiene and cleanliness.
 In general, when it comes to white tones, a touch of yellow brings a sense of warmth and comfort to a room, whereas cooler blue and grey shades create a straight, cool look.
 However, it is important to be aware that even a shade of white that has been precisely defined can look different with different materials such as plastic, glass or ceramics.
 This is a result of the physics of visual perception.

 How does our colour perception work?

 Three factors play a role in vision: the light source, the perceived object and the viewer him or herself, since our perception of colours and objects is the result of the interplay between the eye and the brain.
 Another key factor in our perception of colour is how the observed object reflects light.
 If 100 per cent of the light is reflected back, we see pure white.
 If there is no reflection, we see black.
 The surface condition is also important: A scratched WC lid has a different colour compared to a lid without scratches, for example.